CollinsWanjau/sqlalx/README.md

 ->Unplug your server at anytime, book it back up, and it didn't loose any data

+## Why are they called "relational" databases?

+* A relation as used today is something that ties two records together,most often across different tables.For example, say you have a blog and you have 2 tables:
+-> posts, with the fields id, title and body
+-> comments, with the fields id and body

+* In both tables, the "id" fields are <b>primary keys</b>, because they uniquely identify the row that they belong to.

+* Once you have a relation you can do advanced things like:
+-> Join tables together while querying them, which will allow you to search for "the comments whose posts were published within the last month"

 ## Some more terminology around relational databases

 1. Indexes